CitizenDSteve/LearningPython/README.md

-# LearningPython
+# ProgrammingProjects

-I have decided to document my learning journey using Python.
+I have decided to document my learning journey using Python, Java, HTML, and other projects I am interested in.